SudoWodo/StochOptim/Documentation Template.md

 The package is currently build on R6.
 The R6 provides a generic oop experience which is quite similar to what is  implemented in other languages.
 Each optimizer is given has its own class which contains methods to accommodate that optimizers' specific need.
 Every optimizer is derived from a base class called optimizer_wrapper which has common procedures which are used my every optimizer specific class.

-The package has two user ended function global_wrapper and sopm.
-The global_wrapper calls single optimizer and sopm calls multiple optimizer at once.
-The global_wrapper calls the optimizer specific local wrappers which handles the rest of the work.
+The package has two user ended function soptim and sopm.
+The global_wsoptimingle optimizer and sopm calls multiple optimizer at once.
+The soptim csoptimizer specific local wrappers which handles the rest of the work.

 Local wrapper creates a layer of abstraction and makes it easy to handle things.
 It is the responsibility of local wrapper to run a specific optimizer correctly.
 It does so by making an object of optimizer specific class and manipulating that object by calling class methods.